The Dora, anchored off the waterways of Vlissingen.

 On the way to Palestine

+The Dora reached the coast of Turkey.
 When they arrived to the southern coast of Turkey, the Dora radioed the Haganah in Palestine.
 The Dora had been delayed and was told to drop anchor off the Turkish coast at Feniki, because it was now full moon, which meant that a landing was impossible.
 The only thing that interrupted the waiting was a visit from the Turkish police.
 Nobody was to go to the coast.
 By now, the amount of food, water and coal was starting to get very small, so the police gave permission for a boat to bring watermelons and potable water to the Dora.

 Eventually, the Haganah on board lost patience, and, against the instructions from Palestine, decided to move forward.
 But as soon as the ship had started to move, it stopped again.
 The trip had taken longer than planned, so the Greek crew demanded more money.
 Under the command of the captain, armed with big kitchen knives, they started a mutiny.
 They could only just be kept from sabotaging the antenna.
 Negociations and collecting money from the passengers brought a solution.
 But to be sure, they locked up the captain for the rest of the trip.

 Finally, on August 11, 1939, the Dora received the signal that the coast was clear and that they could attempt to land.
-Everybody got really scared when, just a little later, a British war ship appeared, 300 meters away, but she left after a little while, without anything happening.
+Everybody got really scared when, just a little later, a British war ship appeared, 300 meters away, but she left soon after without anything happening.
 Then darkness fell.
 Looking southward, they could see the lights from Tel Aviv, while the searchlights of the police boat almost touched the ship.
 Everyone remained very quiet.

 Yoel Golomb, a young immigrant taking part in a naval course of the Hagana participated in the landing of the Dora and helped the immigrants come ashore.
 He later recalled: